norman/ambry/README.md

 ## The name

-Why "Prequel?"
+Why "Norman?"
 Because for some models, before you try SQL, you should try this.
 Also, because [Sequel](http://sequel.rubyforge.org/) is a fantastic library, and it inspired this library's use of Enumerable.